samuelprado20/samuelprado20/README.md

+<h1 align="center">Hi 👋 I'm Samuel Prado</h1>

 # 💫 About Me:
-Hello!
-I'm Samuel Prado 👋, a final year computer engineering student.
-I like to try out new tools and technologies to solve problems
+I'm a Software Engineer who likes to try out new tools and technologies to solve problems

 ## 🌐 Connect with me: